malhajar17/GoogledWeb/README.md

     ```
 - create an environment with python version 3.11.3
 - ```pip install -r requirements.txt```
+- If this is the first time of your run, excute ```python create_database.py```.
+This should take like 5 minutes.
+Make yourself a cup of tea.
 - ```python demo_pipeline.py --query <your_query> --num_texts <number_of_texts_you_want_to_retrieve_from_database> --num_instructs <number_of_instructions_you_want_to_generate_for_each_num_texts> --output_dir <directory_to_store_final_result>```
 - Note that due to API rate limit, sometimes generation may take longer than expected or fail.